quinnyo/gbc-rs/README.md

 Compile time if statements are supported, these can be nested and chained to any depth.

-> Note: There is no scoping, any constants declared inside an IF statement will be in the global scope.
+> Note: There is no scoping, any constants or labels declared inside an IF statement will have the same scoping rules applied as all other constants or labels.

 ```asm
 IF 1 + 1 == 2 THEN